 Solo Travel in Oceania

-Solo travel in Oceania for paradise islands, tribes in Papua New Guinea, the outback in Australia, or glaciers in New Zealand.
-Australasia is a place of vast distances, beautiful scenery and many islands.
-Australia, the largest of the islands within Oceania is a solo traveller’s paradise with cities, wetlands and a vast outback.
+Australia is a place of vast distances, beautiful scenery and islands.
+The country is a solo traveller’s paradise with cities, wetlands and a vast outback.

-The red centre is home to aborigines, Australia’s indigenous tribe and here you can learn about their origins or just marvel at the changing colours of Ayers Rock at sunset.
-Party hard along the sunshine coast, explore the wetlands of the Northern territory or enjoy the coffee culture and boutique shopping of Melbourne.
+The red centre is home to Aborigines, Australia’s indigenous tribe.
+Here you can learn about their origins or just marvel at the changing colours of Ayres Rock at sunset, party hard along the sunshine coast, explore the wetlands of the Northern territory or enjoy the coffee culture and boutique shopping of Melbourne.

 Take a drive along the Great Ocean Road, climb the Sydney Harbour Bridge or take a boat trip around the harbour.
 If you prefer marine life and underwater worlds, the Great Barrier Reef has some of the best diving on the planet.

 Just a boat ride away is the island of Tasmania, which boasts the cleanest air in the world.
 Food and wine here is just divine and a trip is not complete without visiting Wineglass Bay, one of the most photographed beaches in the world.
 Discover the ghostly past of Port Arthur and spot the island’s famous Tasmanian devils in one of the wildlife parks. * Read: Solo Travel in Tasmania

 Australia is known for its travelling culture, so wherever you choose to start your Down Under adventure, you’re guaranteed to meet others en route.
 Most travel along the East Coast, which is known for its party atmosphere.
 Because of its ease, many gap year and younger travellers choose to visit here to experience life ‘Down Under’ before entering the job market.